 When stool color deviates from brownish, it means there is something in the stomach.
 However, it doesn’t always mean there is a serious problem.
 Stool color change might temporarily depend on your diet.

 When you see coffee ground poop, it is time you should feel concerned.
 The condition can be due to blood in the stool or eating certain types of food with dark pigmentation.

-Knowing when coffee ground stool is concerning is essential since sometimes it can be an emergency case.
+Knowing when coffee ground stool (also known as melena) is concerning is essential since sometimes it can be an emergency case.
 Also, a picture of coffee ground poop can help you understand the condition better.